Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Bending the head and neck into unnatural positions

-Many birds with Newcastle disease won’t live long enough to display these signs for a prolonged period.
+Many birds with Newcastle disease won’t live long enough to display any symptoms.

 Causes